 Seats: All riders must have a permanent, regular seat, unless the bicycle is designed by the manufacturer to be ridden without a seat.
 Bicycle passengers weighing less than 40 lbs. must have a seat which retains them in place and protects them from moving parts.
 CVC 21204.
 In other words, no “hitching a ride” on the handlebars or rear rack.

-Bicycle Registration: All bikes operated on the UC Davis campus must be equipped with a current California Bicycle License available locally at TAPS, B&L Bike Shop and Ken’s Bike∙Ski∙Board.
+Bicycle Registration: All bikes operated on the UC Davis campus must be equipped with a current California Bicycle License available locally at Transportation Services, B&L Bike Shop and Ken’s Bike∙Ski∙Board.
 UCDT&P 6.01.

 OPERATING YOUR BIKE

 Hand Signals:No person shall turn a vehicle from a direct course or move right or left upon a roadway until such movement can be made with reasonable safety and then only after the giving of an appropriate signal…in the event any other vehicle may be affected by the movement.”
 CVC 22107.

 Helmets: Bicyclists and bicycle passengers under age 18 must wear an approved helmet when riding on a bicycle.
 CVC 21212.
 Always a good idea, regardless of age.

 Head phones: Bicyclists may not wear earplugs in both ears or a headset covering both ears.
 Hearing aids are allowed.
 CVC 27400.

 Alcohol and drugs: Bicyclists may not ride while under the influence of alcohol or drugs.
 CVC 21200.5.

 Hitching rides: Bicyclists may not hitch rides on vehicles.
 CVC 21203.